Protective Property Trusts.

 If your property is held as a joint tenancy then it will be necessary to change this to a tenancy in common.

-Tenants in Common – this is where each person owns part of the property in their own right and can leave their share to whoever they like.
+This is where each person owns part of the property in their own right and can leave their share to whoever they like.

-Joint Tenancy – a jointly owned property passes to the survivor(s) on death.
+A jointly owned property passes to the survivor(s) on death.

 Please contact us for assistance and a quotation of our costs.

 ...OR FOR ADVICE ON THIS OR OTHER MATTERS...